hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 yarn react-app:start
 ```

 2. After navigating to `localhost:3000` in the browser, change the network from Ethereum Mainnet to _Goerli Test Network_.
-Make sure Metamask says the account is "Connected" with a green dot.
+Make sure MetaMask says the account is "Connected" with a green dot.

 3. Press _Connect Wallet_ in the interface to connect to your MetaMask wallet.